noted/noted/LOG.md

 I've realized that most of the faculty I've talked to want a more structured system (teachers have more privileges than students, teachers have the ability to organized notecards, etc.), while students want an unstructured, do-it-yourself like system.
 I believe that it would be better to have everyone on the same level, teachers included.
 I also would like students to have the flexibility to organize how they'd like to&mdash;often times the way a teacher organizes is not right for me.

 I need to speed up the pace I'm iterating on this project.
 If I want to have a working version by March, I need to be working faster&mdash;there are many hurdles ahead.
 Hopefully after this month (and college applications) are over I'll have more time.

+### November 2012

+My biggest concern this month was refactoring my unit tests.
+Unit tests allow me to run the code I write and see if it does what I expect it to do.
+It is very important that I have enough test coverage — I need to make sure that each and every aspect of my code works, and I even need to make sure that it behaves correctly when it does fail.

+I completely rethought the design of the home page, and Mr. Procko and I agreed that it'd be much better and easy to use.
+The design of the home page will set the tone for the rest of the site, so getting it right is important.

+I looked at possibly making an API-centric application.
+An API, or "application programming interface" is a part of my website that provides data, essentially.
+Wikipedia defines it as:

+> An application programming interface (API) is a source code based specification intended to be used as an interface by software components to communicate with each other.
+An API may include specifications for routines, data structures, object classes, and variables.

+It isn't a traditional website, per se, but it does do the exact same thing, but with pure data.
+Making Noted API-centric would make it so that every client, or device (think computer, iPhone, etc.), would be a consumer of that API.
+The thought is that it is "stateless", where each call to the API is induvidual and not suited to the user — this makes it so the developer focuses more on function, not user-based actions.

+I asked my Twitter followers whether I should make Noted API-centric, and a majority of the responses said that it would be good — however, I'd need much more time than I have.
+I'd essentially be developing two separate applications: the API and the client.
+I've decided to stick with the more "traditional" application model.